Weather PolicyUpdated Thursday February 22, 2018 by Leopard Lacrosse.

 Inclement Weather Policy

 The Lovejoy Leopards Lacrosse program monitors weather conditions prior to, and during all practices and games.
-Cancelation of a practice or game due to adverse weather is at the discretion of the team’s Head Coach and the Lovejoy Leopards Lacrosse Board of Directors.
+For all youth teams - Kinder through 8th grade - cancelation of a practice or game due to adverse weather is at the discretion of the Lovejoy Leopards Lacrosse Board of Directors or game officials.
+For all high school teams - Varsity and Junior Varsity - cancelation of a practice or game due to adverse weather is at the discretion of the Head Coach, Lovejoy Leopards Lacrosse Board of Directors, or game officials.
 For weather conditions occurring prior to a practice or a game, we will try to notify everyone as soon as a decision has been made to play, postpone, and/or cancel the practice or game.

-As a general rule: Practices will be cancelled if the TEMPERATURE at the scheduled practice time is 35 degrees Fahrenheit or below or if the HEAT INDEX at the scheduled practice time is above 105 degrees Fahrenheit.
-Practice is automatically canceled in the event of lightning or severe weather warnings from the National Weather Service.
+As a general rule: Practices will be cancelled if the TEMPERATURE at the scheduled practice time is below 35 degrees Fahrenheit (factoring in the wind chill) or if the HEAT INDEX at the scheduled practice time is above 105 degrees Fahrenheit.
+Practice is automatically canceled in the event of lightning within 6 milies of the practice field or severe weather warnings from the National Weather Service.

 Inevitably, practices or games are cut short due to inclement weather.
 In these instances, a coach will remain at the field until all the players have been picked up.
 For liability reasons, coaches are unable to drive players home.
 In the event that inclement weather is likely to occur during a practice or game, parents are asked to either remain at the field or make arrangements with someone else so that a seat in a vehicle is assured for our players.